vscode-icons/vscode-icons/README.md

 ## IMPORTANT NOTE

-As you all now, VSCode finally supports File and Folder icons in an official way.
+As you all know, VSCode finally supports File and Folder icons in an official way.
 Read this great article by [@chrisdias](https://twitter.com/chrisdias): ["Rebellion.
 Mutiny.
 Revolt.
 Uprising."](https://code.visualstudio.com/blogs/2016/09/08/icon-themes) if you want to learn the history about this plugin and how finally icons landed in VSCode.

 I would like to thank the VSCode team for their support during this summer in terms of migrating this extension and prepare the new contribution point, specially [@aeschli](https://github.com/aeschli) for his good disposition.